mjl-/mox/README.md

 an issue describing what is unclear or confusing, and we'll try to improve the documentation.

+## Is Mox affected by SMTP smuggling?

+Mox itself is not affected: it only treats "\r\n.\r\n" as SMTP end-of-message.
+But read on for caveats.

+SMTP smuggling exploits differences in handling by SMTP servers of: carriage returns (CR, or "\r"), newlines (line feeds, LF, "\n") in the context of "dot stuffing".
+SMTP is a text-based protocol.
+An SMTP transaction to send a message is finalized with a "\r\n.\r\n" sequence.
+This sequence could occur in the message being transferred, so any verbatim "." at the start of a line in a message is "escaped" with another dot ("dot stuffing"), to not trigger the SMTP end-of-message.
+SMTP smuggling takes advantage of bugs in some mail servers that interpret other sequences than "\r\n.\r\n" as SMTP end-of-message.
+For example "\n.\n" or even "\r.\r", and perhaps even other magic character combinations.

+Before v0.0.9, mox accepted SMTP transactions with bare carriage returns (without newline) for compatibility with real-world email messages, considering them meaningless and therefore innocuous.

+Since v0.0.9, SMTP transactions with bare carriage returns are rejected.
+Sending messages with bare carriage returns to buggy mail servers can cause those mail servers to materialize non-existent messages.
+Now that mox rejects messages with bare carriage returns, sending a message through mox can no longer be used to trigger those bugs.

+Mox can still handle bare carriage returns in email messages, e.g. those imported from mbox files or Maildirs, or from messages added over IMAP.
+Mox still fixes up messages with bare newlines by adding the missing carriage returns.

+Before v0.0.9, an SMTP transaction for a message containing "\n.\n" would result in a non-specific error message, and "\r\n.\n" would result in the dot being dropped.
+Since v0.0.9, these sequences are rejected with a message mentioning SMTP smuggling.

 ## How do I import/export email?

 Use the import functionality on the accounts web page to import a zip/tgz with